 Moira and I will arrive early to scout the location, get a feel for the light, work out our shooting angles, etc. If we’re shooting somewhere like a distillery, we’ve already cleared it with the owners.
 If we’re shooting in a state park or national park, we’ve already procured the necessary permit.

-The time that we’ve asked you to arrive is actually about 20 minutes before we want to start shooting.
+The time that we’ve asked you to arrive is actually about 30 minutes before we want to start shooting.
 This way, we can hang out for a bit and chat instead of throwing you right into the first shot the second you arrive on location.
-We’ll ease into the shoot so that it doesn’t feel so formal.
+We’ll ease into the shoot so that it doesn’t feel so formal and, if you’re up for it, have a drink or two to calm the nerves.

-We generally have a sneak peek up on our blog within a couple days of the shoot.
-This is usually 15-20 of our favorite shots complete with a brief write-up by Moira.
-A Facebook album will follow a few days later and then, finally, your full gallery of high-res images will be ready for you to download directly from our website.
-This is a password-protected gallery and will generally contain around 100 final images.
+We generally have a sneak peek up on our blog within a week of the shoot.
+This is usually 15-25 of our favorite shots complete with a brief write-up by Moira.
+A Facebook album will follow a week or so later and then, finally, your full gallery of high-res images will be ready for you to download directly from our website.
+This is a password-protected gallery and will generally contain somewhere between 50-100 final images.

 From this gallery, you can order prints or simply download the digital files and make prints and/or “save the dates” on your own.